MrMabulous/GitTrustedTimestamps/README.md

 2. .timestampltv/crls/issuer_hash.crl: This file contains CRL responses in PEM format for all certificates in the trust chain at the time of timestamping.
 In most cases this file will not change for subsequent timestamp tokens, so no additional data is added to the repository (the file content only changes when the CRL lists referenced by certificate in the trust chain change).

 The `issuer_hash` for both files corresponds to the ESSCertID or ESSCertIDv2 hash with which the token identifies its issuer certificate.
 In general this is the SHA1 hash of the DER encoded issuer certificate for RFC3161 tokens, and some other hash of the DER encoded issuer certificate for RFC5816 tokens (the ESSCertIDv2 of the token specifies the used hashing algorithm).

+# How to validate timestamps:

+Ultimately the responsibility of validating the timestamps lies with the party who wishes to proof/disprove that they are valid.
+This repository does come however with an implementation to do so.
+To use it, simply run `.git/hooks/validate.sh`

+`validate.sh` will iterate over the entire commit history of the current branch and for each *timestamp commit* will:
+- Check that the digest contained in the token matches the commit hash of the timestamped commit
+- Checks that the TSA certificate was valid at the time of timestamping, by using historic CRL data
+- Checks whether the TSA certificate or any intermediate certificate in the chain has been revoked and if so, whether the revocationCode matches the acceptable revocation reasons discussed in chapter 4 of the RFC3161 specification (https://tools.ietf.org/html/rfc3161)

 # Author